 While most of our deal activity has been in the UKCS or in the international realm, I have enjoyed working in the UK onshore scene for over 15 years.
 This is a sector not without its challenges, but still with great potential.

 And of course, this deal comes on the heels of Speedwell Energy’s sales and purchase agreement with RockRose Energy for the Cotton gas discovery.
-I blogged about our role in that deal in February.

 Innovation is going to lead us out of this unprecedented economic collapse.
 Necessity is the mother of invention after all — and even in the face of the coronavirus pandemic, deals are still being done, but that means rapidly embracing new technologies and work patterns.